sushmarchandran/iter8/samples/codeengine/README.md

-# Iter8-code engine instructions
+# Iter8-code engine demo instructions
+This demo requires two kubernetes clusters.
+One IBM Cloud cluster with a code-engine plugin installed and a local minikube cluster

+## Preliminary set up:

+## In IBM Cloud Cluster:
-## Sign into IBM Cloud and set up resource group and project with access t the kubeconfig
+### Step 1: Sign into IBM Cloud and set up resource group and project.
+Save the Kubeconfig path generated in the last step.
 ```
 ic login --sso
 ic target -g default